3,200,000 Books Are In Print in the U.S. 2000

 The name of the site was later simplified to Facebook.
 Membership was initially limited to Harvard students. but then expanded to other colleges in the Ivy League.
 Facebook expanded further to include any university student, then high school students, and, finally, to anyone aged 13 and over.

-The National Endowment for the Humanities and the Library of Congress founded the National Digital Newspaper Program (NDNP).
+In March 2004 the National Endowment for the Humanities and the Library of Congress founded the National Digital Newspaper Program (NDNP).

 "Ultimately over a period of approximately 20 years, NDNP will create a national, digital resource of historically significant newspapers from all the states and U.S. territories published between 1836 and 1922.
 This searchable database will be permanently maintained at the Library of Congress (LC) and be freely accessible via the Internet.
 An accompanying national newspaper directory of bibliographic and holdings information on the website will direct users to newspaper titles available in all types of formats."